-Riding mostly on abandoned logging roads and a bit of single-track trail, we’ll experience the high country of one of the world’s great wild-land complexes.
-Along the way, we’ll encounter a variety of flora and fauna — the sharp-eyed might even spot wild huckleberries ripe for the picking, or the occasional bear on a distant hillside.
+Riding mostly on abandoned logging roads and a bit of singletrack trail, we’ll experience the high country of one of the world’s great wildland complexes.
+Along the way, we’ll encounter a variety of flora and fauna — the sharp-eyed might even spot wild huckleberries ripe for the picking or the occasional bear on a distant hillside.
 We’ll layover for a day in Seeley Lake, where you might rent a canoe and paddle the gentle Clearwater Canoe Trail.
-Back on the bikes, we’ll skirt the boundaries of the Bob Marshall and Scapegoat wilderness areas and crest the Continental Divide before dropping into Lincoln, our ultimate destination.
+Back on the bikes, we’ll skirt the southern boundaries of the Bob Marshall and Scapegoat Wilderness areas and crest the Continental Divide on a loop near Lincoln, our ultimate destination.

 |Start Location:||Whitefish, MT||End Location:||Whitefish, MT|

 |Average Daily Mileage:||50.4||Surface:||Dirt|

 Montana Bicycle Celebration Weekend Shuttle:

 As you may know, the Montana Bicycle Celebration weekend, July 15–17, begins the evening of the last day of your tour.
 Your tour currently ends with a shuttle from Lincoln, MT back to your starting location as a part of your tour cost.
 However, we are also offering a one-way shuttle for you, bicycle, and gear from Lincoln, MT directly to Missoula, MT on Friday, July 15 around 2:00 pm after the tour ends, putting you in Missoula in time for the start of the evening celebrations.

 The rate will be $20.00 per person.
 You can reserve a spot by calling the Adventure Cycling office (406-532-2747), speaking with any of our Tours Specialists, and providing your credit card information.